alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 Molecule decides which tools the project uses by browsing for files that we call **Packages**.
-For instance, if the project directory has an `.eslintrc` file, then Molecule considers that the project uses the Eslint tool, and displays the Eslint plugin in the Plugin Panel.
+For instance, if the project directory has an `.eslintrc` file, then Molecule considers that the project uses the Eslint tool, and displays the Eslint plugin in the Plugin Sub-panel.

 Which files count as a package varies from plugin to plugin.
 Most Node.js plugins consider `package.json` to be a package file if the corresponging tool